benfjohnson/developer-dot/avatax/errors/ParserFieldValueError.md

 ## Explanation

 This error occurs if you attempt to search for a decimal value, but you provide a string as the comparator.
-For example:

-    $filter=TotalAmount gt 'ABC'
+For example, `$filter=TotalAmount gt 'ABC'`

 In this case, TotalAmount is expected to be a decimal field, but you provided a string.
 Because this string cannot be converted to a decimal field, AvaTax throws this error.

+For more information on filtering, please read <a href="http://developer.avalara.com/avatax/filtering-in-rest/">Filtering In REST</a>